visioncortex/vtracer/README.md

 You can download pre-built binaries from [Releases](https://github.com/visioncortex/vtracer/releases).

-You can also install the program from source from [crates.io/vtracer](https://crates.io/crates/vtracer):
+You can also install the program from source:

 ```sh
 cargo install vtracer-cli